 To ensure optimal experience in Compose for the users, it is required to grant all user roles a read access to entries of at least the following content types:

 - Page types: If a user doesn't have access to read a page type, the user won't be able to view pages of this page type in Compose.

 - A user should have access to all entries that are contained in the pages.
 If a user doesn't have access to read an entry, the entry won't be displayed or won't be accessible.

 To enable a user to create a page, it is required to add create permissions to the user's role for at least the following content types:

-- Page types: A user should be granted an access to create at least a specific page type to be able to create a page.
+- Page types: A user should be granted access to create at least one specific page type to be able to create new pages.

 - Linked content types: All content types (and other nested content types) that can be linked from a page.